Genivia/ugrep/README.md

 search source code files efficiently in large directory trees.

 **ugrep** makes it simple to search source code.
-It is the only grep tool that allows you to define "negative patterns" to "zap" parts in files you want to skip.
+It is the only grep tool that allows you to define *negative patterns* to *zap* parts in files you want to skip.
 This removes many false positives.
 For example to find exact matches of `main` in C/C++ source code while skipping strings and comments that may have a match with `main` in them: